Fox-Winther/wackyTools/FileCorrupter/README.md

-This wacky tool provides a corrupt file withthe name, extension and size you desire.
+This WackyTool (c) provides a corrupt file with the name, extension and size you desire.

 Instructions:
   Just don't mess up on the terminal input.